MarkDan101/udayon.github.com/index.md

 ## 💼 Experience

-**Research Intern – [Institution/Organization]**
+**Technology Associate – [PwC India]**
-*MM/YYYY – MM/YYYY*
+*07/2022 – 07/2025*
-- Briefly describe your work, e.g., "Developed a 3D-to-2D projection pipeline for Alzheimer's detection using ViT."
+- Worked on several projects like developing a Recommender System for a major fashion brand, to optimizing and developing a data-integrated pipeline for a major hotel chain

 **Machine Learning Intern – [Company Name]**
 *MM/YYYY – MM/YYYY*